 I think Greenland is everything the Philippines is not.
 They could not have produced a Bjork if they weren’t.
 If I could rank every culture based on how different it is from mine (as I see it), Greenland would be at the top of my list.

 Who wouldn’t want to see the Iron Throne?
-Well even without that, I’d still think Belfast is one of the most interesting places on earth because of its history.
+Well even without that, I’d still think Belfast is one of the most exciting places on earth because of its history.

 I don’t think I need to explain why I want to see Scotland.
 Just look at that.